 If you go north at the junction, you will be walking next to Cave Creek.
-It is very scenic too as you walk through many different eco-areas including giant saguaros and a rock area including a small mine shaft that goes back about 10 to 12 feet.
-You continue along and will walk under a short extended tree branch and out again along side the creek bed with the cottonwoods and other trees.
-You are hooking up with the Jewel of the Creek loop trail where there are a couple different places to cross over to the east side of the creek.
+It is very scenic, as you walk through many different eco-areas, including giant saguaros and a rock area including a small mine shaft that goes back about 10 to 12 feet.
+You continue along and will walk under a short extended tree branch and out again alongside the creek bed with the cottonwoods and other trees.
+You are hooking up with the Jewel of the Creek loop trail, where there are a couple of different places to cross over to the creek's east side.
 I prefer going to the far north side where you can cross the creek.
 There will be rocks to guide you at the turn spot as you turn east to cross the creek.
 However, if the Creek is running, this may alter your plans as to where to cross the creek.

 Once you have crossed the creek, you will go through a slightly burned area and come to the intersection where the trail goes up the hill.
 Make the u-turn here to head north back to the trailhead.